Eghamarian/sociotherapy/_short/18_loner.md

 You will loose your way back home.<br>
 Isolation may be a gift,<br>
 but the gift may be a drift,<br>
-taking you to you, and you, and nothing to compare it to.<br>
+taking you to you, and you, and no one to compare it to.<br>